-Representatives from the Office of the Ombudsman for Mental Health and Developmental Disabilities and the Governor's Council on Developmental Disabilities are ex officio members of the Subcabinet.
+Representatives from the Office of the Ombudsman for Mental Health and Developmental Disabilities and the Governor's Council on Developmental Disabilities are ex officio members of the subcabinet.

-In the months since the Executive Order, staff from subcabinet agencies have been working within their organizations and across departments to develop Minnesota's Olmstead Plan.
-The subcabinet itself has met at least monthly since January 2013 to discuss progress on planning efforts and to respond to drafts and information.
-Subcabinet agencies committed to a collaborative and iterative process in developing the plan-they have incorporated initial feedback from other agencies and stakeholders as they prepared drafts, and they know that the plan must be regularly updated with ongoing input from Minnesotans.
+In the months since the Executive Order, staff from subcabinet agencies worked within their organizations and across departments to develop Minnesota's Olmstead Plan.
+The subcabinet itself met at least monthly from January 2013 to November 2013 to discuss progress on planning efforts and to respond to drafts and information.
+Subcabinet agencies committed to a collaborative and iterative process in developing the plan-they incorporated initial feedback from other agencies and stakeholders as they prepared drafts, and they know that the plan must be regularly updated with ongoing input from Minnesotans.